LSHerzog/mqt-qsim-joint-cutting/docs/joint_cutting.md

 It is important to know that one cannot have too many qubits within a partition of a block.
 A hard limit is set such that maximally 6 qubits can be in a partition, i.e., a block can contain maximally 12 qubits in principle.
 However, in practice, it turned out that 5 qubits per partition of a block, i.e. maximally 10 qubits in a block is more stable.
 Thus, do not go beyond this value as otherwise your amplitudes might come out incorrect.

-So far, the `cirq` Python Bindings were not adapted yet.
-Thus, joint cutting can only be performed on the C++ Level.

 ## Timestamps

 In order to check the performance of qsimh with and without joint cutting, additional timestamps were added.
 The most important time stamps can be read out using ``/benchmarks_join_cutting/readout.py`.
 This uses the output files from the qsim(h) computation of multiple runs and yields an output like this